Online Blackjack – Best Blackjack Online Odds & Strategy

 Top 10 Blackjack Games Online

-Everything’s subjective, except for house edges, that’s why we’ve ranked our top 10 blackjack games according to what they offer in payouts:
+Everything’s subjective, except for house advantages, that’s why we’ve ranked our top 10 blackjack games according to what they offer in payouts:

 1. Classic Blackjack – House Edge: 0.13%

 Liberal rules are what make this a “classic” because it’s all fair and square.
-In this variant, the original guidelines apply, so you can learn it once and keep going.
+In this variant, the original game guidelines apply, so you can learn it once and enjoy the games every time.

 In this game, both dealer cards are face-up, but the rules vary depending on the provider.
 Still, this adds an exciting twist to standard 21 because there’s no guesswork.

-Spanish 21 is littered with player-friendly rules, though the 10s are removed from the deck.
+Spanish 21 is littered with player-friendly rules, though the 10s are removed from the deck of cards.
 In this game, you always beat the dealer on 21, double-down after splitting, and doubling on multiple cards.
 You can also take the “rescue” option and surrender if you get a bad card.

 As a newer variant, this game brings something new to the table by allowing players to split on a 15 or 16 and throw away the card if you don’t like it.
 However, the dealer can push on an exact 22 bust, and you’ll lose.

 When you’re tired of traditional games, Zappit is a refreshing choice for table game fans.
-In this format, you can “zap” cards you don’t want.
+In this format, you can “zap” (get rid of) cards you don’t want to use for the next round.
 However, you don’t get payouts on split aces when you combine them with a 10 hand rank.
 On the bright side, every other rule stays the same.

 Player-friendly rules are what makes this version “Super Fun”.
 In the game, you can double after splitting, re-split up to four hands, hit and double after splitting aces, and use the late surrender option at any time.